69.9 F

 Loudoun County Sheriff’s deputy charged with having sex with female inmate

-Mason Michael Zimmerman, 30, of Smithsburg, Md., was arrested Sunday, Oct.
+Mason Zimmerman, 30, of Smithsburg, Md., was arrested Sunday, Oct.
 27, after he allegedly had sex with a female inmate Friday.
 According to the criminal complaint filed in Loudoun County District Court, Zimmerman admitted to the charge in an interview with another deputy.

 Zimmerman had been a Loudoun County correctional deputy since 2016.
 He was held at the Alexandria Detention Center and had a bond hearing yesterday in Loudoun County District Court.
 A preliminary hearing is set for Jan.
 23 at 8:30 a.m.